krunal16-c/krunal16-c/README.md

 Hi there!
 <br>
 <br>
-My name is Krunal Chavda and I am a second-year computer engineering student at University of Saskatchewan.
+My name is Krunal Chavda and I am a third-year computer engineering student at University of Saskatchewan.
 I am passionate about software development,data science, deep learning and embedded systems development and constantly striving to learn new technologies and improve my skills.
 <br>
 <br>
 On my GitHub profile, you will find a variety of projects that I have worked on.
 These projects range from small personal projects to coursework assignments, and they showcase my abilities in various programming languages and technologies.